moyiz/git-dev.nvim/README.md

 - Seamless integration with your workflow (e.g. LSP and tree-sitter).
 - Ephemeral repositories - cleanup when Neovim exits.
 - Telescope extension to revisit previously opened repositories.
+- Close buffers or clean opened repositories in current session.

 <!-- panvimdoc-ignore-start -->